brian-dawn/raytracer/README.md

 # raytracer

 This is a raytracer in rust.
-Currently a WIP.

 I am mostly following: